 Natural Diuretic Juice For Bloat & Water Retention

-- handful of fresh dandelion
+- 1 handful of fresh dandelion

-- handful of parsley
+- 1 handful of parsley

-- ½ cucumber
+- 1/2 cucumber

-- full apple
+- 1 apple

-- 2-ounce shot of apple cider vinegar
+- 2-oz. shot of apple cider vinegar

-If you have a chronic health concern or are taking any medications, it's a good idea to talk to your doctor before taking diuretics—natural or otherwise.
-Because while these natural diuretics can be used to relieve occasional symptoms of fluid retention and bloating, maintaining an appropriate water balance in the body is a very important part of the puzzle.
+If you have a chronic health concern or are taking any medications, it's always recommended to talk to your doctor before taking diuretics—natural or otherwise.
+While these natural diuretics can be used to relieve occasional symptoms of fluid retention and bloating, maintaining an appropriate water balance in the body is a very important part of the puzzle.